 Why we picked the Turtle Beach Recon 200

-The Turtle Beach Recon 200 is incredibly affordable for what you’re getting, and it offers much more than just sound quality.
-The microphone built into the headset is omnidirectional and it features a flip-to-mute feature, so you don’t have to hit any buttons after turning it to its vertical position.
+Theis incredibly affordable for what you’re getting, and it offers much more than just sound quality.
+The microphone built into the headset is omnidirectional, and it features a flip-to-mute feature, so you don’t have to hit any buttons after turning it to its vertical position.
 It also has microphone monitoring built-in, so you can hear your own voice levels while you’re chatting with your gaming friends online, and there’s a monitoring wheel on the control panel so you can adjust it on the fly.

 Read our full Turtle Beach Recon 200 review